sparkfun/USB_Weather_Board/README.md

 Installation:

 Install the latest version of the Arduino IDE, available at www.arduino.cc.
+This code was tested using Arduino versions 1.0.3 and 1.0.4.

-This sketch requires several nonstandard libraries (interface code):
+This sketch requires several nonstandard libraries (special device interface code):

 * SHT15x by Jonathan Oxer et.al.
 * SFE_BMP085 library by SparkFun